Waldemarsudde

+Prince Eugene's Waldemarsudde (Prins Eugens Waldemarsudde) is a museum located on Djurgården in Stockholm, Sweden.
+It was formerly the home of Prince Eugen (1865-1947), a Swedish prince, painter and art collector.

+The museum houses Prince Eugen's extensive art collection, which includes approximately 7,000 works, primarily Swedish paintings but also sculptures, drawings, graphics, and medals.
+After Prince Eugen's death in 1947, the estate was bequeathed to the Swedish state and opened to the public as a museum in 1948.

+The museum complex consists of a main building called the Mansion, completed in 1905, and a Gallery Building added in 1913, both designed by architect Ferdinand Boberg.
+The estate also includes an original manor house from the 1780s known as the Old House and a historic linseed oil mill.

+History

-Prins Eugens Waldemarsudde (Swedish for Cape Waldemar), is a museum located on Djurgården in central Stockholm.
-The name is composed of Waldemar, an Old German noble male name, and udde, meaning cape.
+The museum's name is composed of Waldemar, an Old German noble male name, and udde, meaning cape.
 It is derived from a historical name of the island Djurgården, Valmundsö (see History of Djurgården.)

-History

-It was the former home of the Swedish Prince Eugen, who discovered the place in 1892, when he rented a house there for a few days.
+It was the former home of the Swedish Prince Eugen, who first encountered the place in 1892, when he rented a house there for a few days.
 Seven years later he bought the premises and had a new house designed by the architect Ferdinand Boberg, who also designed Rosenbad (the Prime Minister's Office and the Government Chancellery), and erected 1903–1904.

-Prince Eugen had been educated as a painter in Paris and after his death the house was converted to a museum of his own and others paintings.
-The prince died in 1947 and is buried by the beach close to the house.
+Prince Eugen had been educated as a painter in Paris and after his death the house was converted to a museum of his own and others' paintings.
+The prince died in 1947 and is buried on the grounds by the beach close to the house.

 Museum

 The complex consists of a castle-like main building—the Mansion—completed in 1905, and the Gallery Building, added in 1913.
 The estate also includes the original manor-house building, known as the Old House and an old linseed mill, both dating back to the 1780s.
 The estate is set in parkland which features centuries-old oak trees and reflects the prince's interest for gardening and flower arrangement.
-The Art Nouveau interior, including the cocklestoves, by Boberg are designed in a Gustavian style and makes good use of both the panoramic view of the inlet to Stockholm and the light resulting from the elevated location of the building.
+The Art Nouveau interior, including the masonry stoves, by Boberg are designed in a Gustavian style and makes good use of both the panoramic view of the inlet to Stockholm and the light resulting from the elevated location of the building.